Seven Habits of Equitable Accommodations

 - Accommodation is NOT modification.
 Accommodation does not alter the standards.
 Modification may alter course expectations.
 Ask yourself: Would waiving deadlines, allowing calculators, or extending exam time give this student an added advantage?
 If so, you are modifying, not accommodating.

-- Check with AIDE if any course materials, printed or electronic, may be accessible in alternative formats (audio book/large print), or if any assistive devices, items or software may be employed to enhance the functional capability of the student.
+- Check with the Section 504 coordinator if any course materials, printed or electronic, may be accessible in alternative formats (audio book/large print), or if any assistive devices, items or software may be employed to enhance the functional capability of the student.

 - Keep all information confidential.
 Avoid sharing disability concerns even within the program.
 A student must request a new letter each semester, for each course, for each faculty, regardless of whether this was a past student or a repeated course.